authomatic/authomatic/doc/source/index.rst

    The deserialization of the credentials is dependent on the :doc:`reference/config` used when the credentials have been serialized.
-   You can deserialize them in a different application as long as you wrapp it in the :func:`authomatic.middleware` with the same :doc:`reference/config`.
+   You can deserialize them in a different application as long as you use the same :doc:`reference/config`.

 ::

-   credentials = authomatic.credentials(serialized)
+   credentials = authomatic.credentials(serialized_credentials)

 They know the provider name which you specified in the :doc:`reference/config`.